MicrosoftDocs/winrt-api/windows.services.store/storesku_description.md

 # Windows.Services.Store.StoreSku.Description

 ## -description
-Gets the product SKU description from the Windows Store listing.
+Gets the product SKU description from the Microsoft Store listing.

 ## -property-value
-The product SKU description from the Windows Store listing.
+The product SKU description from the Microsoft Store listing.

 ## -remarks